wutthipatc/Anymind-CQRS/README.md

 ### Preparation
 * Install Docker runtime and Docker-compose on your machine
 * Go to project directory
-* Run `docker-compose -f kafka-docker-compose.yml` up to start Kafka and Zookeeper Bootstrap server at localhost:9092
+* Run `docker-compose -f kafka-docker-compose.yml up` to start Kafka and Zookeeper Bootstrap server at `localhost:9092`.
+Press ctrl+c to terminate.
-* Run `docker-compose -f mysql-docker-compose.yml` up to start MySQL database at localhost:3306
+* Run `docker-compose -f mysql-docker-compose.yml up` to start MySQL database at `localhost:3306`.
+Press ctrl+c to terminate.
 * Install MySQL workbench or other MySQL client to access the database then create all necessary table from `mysql-schema.sql` file on the database name `db`
 * Download `kafka-3.4.0-src` attached on `https://app.greenhouse.io/tests/abd90e0e4153c51e9055690d8323096e?utm_medium=email&utm_source=TakeHomeTest` to run the consumer to be able to see the message consume from the specific topic `bitcoin-topic`
 * Go to `kafka-3.4.0-src` and run command `bin/kafka-console-consumer.sh --topic bitcoin-topic  --from-beginning --bootstrap-server localhost:9092` to start consuming the message published from the application